HaryiankKumra/cityserve/README.md

 # CityServe Project

-A modern web application built with React, TypeScript, and Vite.
+A modern web application built with React, TypeScript, and Vite for managing citizen complaints and civic issues.

+**Author:** Haryiank Kumra

 ## Getting Started